-3. Cash, Cash Equivalents, and Investments
+2. Cash, Cash Equivalents, and Investments

 Cash management is governed by State laws and as established in BOCES' written policies.
 Cash resources must be deposited in FDIC-insured commercial banks or trust companies located within the State.
-BOCES' banking policies permit the Treasurer to use demand accounts and certificates of deposit.
+BOCES' banking policies permit the Treasurer to use demand accounts, certificates of deposit, and external investment pools.
 Invested resources are limited to obligations of the United States Treasury and its Agencies, repurchase agreements, and obligations of the State or its localities.